RhinoHealth/user-resources/examples/nvflare/README.md

 # Table of Contents
 - [hello-numpy-sag-rhino](./hello-numpy-sag-rhino/README.md) - Use the NVIDIA FLARE `Hello Numpy Scatter and Gather` example and apply the necessary changes for it to run on FCP.
 Add an `infer.py` script to perform inference on the trained model
 - [hello-pt-rhino](./hello-pt-rhino/README.md) - Use the NVIDIA FLARE `Hello PyTorch` example and apply the necessary changes for it to run on FCP.
 Add an `infer.py` script to perform inference on the trained model
+- [hello-flower](./hello-flower/README.md) - Use Flower with NVFlare v2.5 on FCP
 - [mimic-cxr](./mimic-cxr/README.md) - Train a pneumonia detection model from Chest XRays using PyTorch code adapted to NVIDIA FLARE v2.0, and apply the necessary changes for it to run on FCP
 - [mimic-cxr-nvflare-v2.4](./mimic-cxr-nvflare-v2.4/mimic-cxr-fedavg/README.md) - Same as the `mimic-cxr` example, but using NVIDIA FLARE v2.4
 - [mimic-cxr-nvflare-v2.2](./mimic-cxr-nvflare-v2.2/README.md) - Same as the `mimic-cxr` example, but using NVIDIA FLARE v2.2